-On September 25, 2018, the Company closed its underwritten public offering (the "2018 Public Offering") of 9,430,000 shares of its common stock, which included the exercise in full by the underwriters of their option to purchase 1,230,000 additional shares of common stock, at a price to the public of\$5.50 per share.
+On September 25, 2018, the Company closed its underwritten public offering (the "2018 Public Offering") of 628,666 shares of its common stock, which included the exercise in full by the underwriters of their option to purchase 82,000 additional shares of common stock, at a price to the public of \$82.50 per share.
 The net proceeds to the Company from the 2018 Public Offering, after deducting the underwriting discounts and commissions and offering expenses payable by the Company, were approximately \$48.1 million.

-On November 25, 2019, the Company closed its underwritten public offering (the "2019 Public Offering") of 6,900,000 shares of its common stock at a price to the public of \$8.00 per share, and 250 shares of newly designated Series A Convertible Preferred Stock ("Series A Preferred Stock") at a price to the public of \$0.00 per share.
-The offering included the exercise in full by the underwriters of their option to purchase up to 900,000 additional shares of common stock.
+On November 25, 2019, the Company closed its underwritten public offering (the "2019 Public Offering") of 460,000 shares of its common stock at a price to the public of \$120.00 per share, and 250 shares of newly designated Series A Convertible Preferred Stock ("Series A Preferred Stock") at a price to the public of \$8.00 per share.
+The offering included the exercise in full by the underwriters of their option to purchase up to 60,000 additional shares of common stock.
 The net proceeds to the Company from the offering, after deducting the underwriting discounts and commissions and offering expenses payable by the Company, were approximately \$53.4 million.
-Each share of Series A Preferred Stock is convertible to 1,000 shares of Common Stock, provided that the holder of Series A Preferred Stock will be prohibited from converting the Series A Preferred Stock into shares of common stock if, as a result of such conversion, the holder, together with its affiliates, would own more than 9.99% of the total number of shares of the Company's common stock then issued and outstanding.
-In the event of the Company's liquidation, dissolution, or winding up, holders of Series A Preferred Stock will receive a payment equal to \$0.001 per share of Series A Preferred Stock before any proceeds are distributed to the holders of the Company's common stock ancpari passu with any distributions to the holders of the Company's Series A Preferred Stock.
-Holders of Series A Preferred Stock participate in earnings equally with Common Stock shareholders, with the same dividend rate, but do not participate in losses as discussed in Note 2, "Net Loss per Common Share".
+Each share of Series A Preferred Stock is convertible to approximately 66 shares of the Company's common stock, provided that the holder of Series A Preferred Stock will be prohibited from converting the Series A Preferred Stock into shares of the Company's common stock if, as a result of such conversion, the holder, together with its affiliates, would own more than 9.99% of the total number of shares of the Company's common stock then issued and outstanding.
+In the event of the Company's liquidation, dissolution, or winding up, holders of Series A Preferred Stock will receive a payment equal to \$0.02 per share of Series A Preferred Stock before any proceeds are distributed to the holders of the Company's common stock and pari passu with any distributions to the holders of the Company's Series A Preferred Stock participate in earnings equally with Common Stock shareholders, with the same dividend rate, but do not participate in losses as discussed in Note 2, "Net Loss Per Common Share."
 The Series A Preferred Stock has no voting rights, except as required by law and except that the consent of the Series A Preferred Stockholders will be required to amend the terms of the Series A Preferred Stock.
-Based on the guidance in ASC 470-20-20, the Company determined that a BCF existed, as the effective conversion price for the Series A Preferred Stock at issuance was les
+Based on the guidance in ASC 470-20-20, the Company determined that a beneficial conversion feature ("BCF") existed, as the effective conversion price for the Series A Preferred Stock at issuance was less than the fair value of the common stock which the preferred shares are convertible into.
+The BCF based on the intrinsic value of the date of issuances for the Series A Preferred Stock was \$0.7 million.

 In July 2020, the Company raised gross proceeds of approximately \$50.0 million and net proceeds of \$48.5 million through at-the-market sales ("ATM") of its common stock pursuant to its ATM facility.
-The Company sold approximately 3.6 million shares of the Company's common stock at a purchase price of \$12.00 per share and 0.5 million shares at a purchase price of \$12.70, in each case the market price at the time of sale.
+The Company sold approximately 0.24 million shares of the Company's common stock at a purchase price of \$180.00 per share and 0.03 million shares at a purchase price of \$190.50, in each case the market price at the time of sale.
 These sales constituted the full available dollar amount under the Company's current ATM facility, and with such completion, this ATM facility terminated.